 1. Hong Lim Market & Food Centre

-Hong Lim Market & Food Centre is one of my favourite hawker centres for Michelin-level food I included the hawker market in my 2-day Singapore itinerary.
-It probably has the most number of Michelin-level hawker stalls so you might want to visit when you are hungry.
-And order the smallest portion so you can try several Michelin dishes.
+Hong Lim Market & Food Centre is one of my favourite hawker centres for Michelin-level street food.
+I even included the hawker market in my 2-day Singapore itinerary because it has the most Michelin-level food stalls in one hawker centre.
+So you might want to visit when you are hungry and order the smallest portion so you can try several Michelin dishes.

 Best days to go: Tuesdays, Wednesdays, Fridays, and Saturdays (most hawkers are closed on Mondays and Sundays)